CKrawczyk/gz_vis_nodes/README.md

 To run locally open index.html in a browser.

-The nodes can be collapsed by clicking on them.
-Clicking a second time will bring the links back.
+The nodes can be moved by dragging them around and be collapsed by clicking on them.
+Clicking a second time will re-expand the nodes.
+The nodes will try to arrane themselves so the ones with the most voes are on top.

 There are 3 sliders at the top that can be used to adjust the tree:
 + `Charge`: How much the nodes repel each other